Connect To Tech Header

 The Maker Commons offers 3-D printing at no additional cost to any member of the Penn State community at any campus.
 Students at University Park also have access to the Invention Studio, where rapid prototyping of electronic devices helps your ideas become reality.
 Take advantage of the equipment, facilities, and experts that will help you stand out.

-Before you purchase a new computer, we encourage you to check with your department or college to see if there are specific recommendations you should follow.
-If you are bringing a used machine, make sure it has the minimum capabilities recommended.
-Below is a table of recommendations from Classroom and Lab Computing.
-(Also be sure to check with your department or college.)
+If you are planning to purchase a new computer, we encourage you to check with your department or college to see if there are specific recommendations you should follow.
+Below is a table from Classroom and Lab Computing of the minimum capabilities recommended.

 |Processor||Intel Core m3 or i3||Intel Core m5 or i5||Intel Core i7|